-Showing a client your work or presenting a presentation to you coworkers virtually can be difficult if you’ve never done it before.
-However, you can share your devices screen during a live meeting, while still keeping you in the frame.
+Showing a client your work or presenting a presentation to your coworkers virtually can be difficult if you’ve never done it before.
+However, you can share your device’s screen during a live meeting.

-There are many professional video conference calling platforms that allow for screen sharing and camera use simultaneously.
-Platforms such as Zoom, Skype, Microsoft Teams and Google Hangouts all offer this feature.
+There are many professional video conference calling platforms that allow for screen sharing.
+Platforms such as Zoom, Skype, Microsoft Teams, and Google Hangouts all offer this feature.
 While accessing the feature isn’t too hard, if you are unfamiliar with the tool, then it might halt your conference for a few seconds.
 You want your conferences to go as smoothly as possible, so it’s important to know how to use the feature no matter what platform your clients or coworkers want to meet on.

-We will go over how you can screen share and use a camera simultaneously on all the platforms listed earlier.
+We will go over how you can screen share on all the platforms listed earlier.
 But first, let’s dive into what screen sharing is first.

 What is screen sharing?